susanBuck/notes/05_Laravel/13_Databases_Production.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-openshift-mysql@2x.png' class='' style='max-width:1346px; width:100%' alt=''>

-Make note of the MySQL `Root User` and `Root Password` credentials it gives you.
+Make note of the MySQL `Root User` and `Root Password` credentials it gives you (these values can also be retrieved at any time from your application's dashboard).

-You also need to locate the host name for your MySQL database on  the `host` value.
-This can be found by SSH'ing into your OpenShift server and running the export command which will print out all your OpenShift environment variables:
+Next, you need to locate the host name your OpenShift MySQL database uses.
+This can be found by SSH'ing into your OpenShift server and running the export command which will print out a list of environment variables.

 ```bash
 $ export
 ```

-Your MySQL `host` is the IP address listed next to the  `OPENSHIFT_MYSQL_DB_HOST` variable.
+The value you're looking for is the IP address listed to the right of `OPENSHIFT_MYSQL_DB_HOST`.

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-openshift-export-environment-variables@2x.png' class='' style='max-width:1039px; width:100%' alt=''>

-With your credentials on hand, it's time to plug them in.
+With your credentials gathered, it's time to plug them in.

 Locally, open (or create if it doesn't exist) `/app/config/production/database.php`.

 The array that this file returns need to include an index `connections` that includes an array of `mysql` credentials like the code that follows.

-Update `database` and `username` to match the `Root User` and `Root Password` PagodaBox gave you in the above step.
+Update `host`, `database`, `username` and `password` to be the values you gathered in the above steps.

 ```php
 <?php